FAQ

 How do I obtain funding for something?

 The first step is to contact our office and let us know that you are interested in obtaining funding for the specific project and ask for a Conservation Plan.
-Conservation Plans tell you and our office what types of conservation projects need to be completed on your farm on land.
+A Conservation Plan tells you and our office what types of conservation projects need to be completed on your farm or land.
 You are not required to complete everything in the plan, but it lets you know all the practices that could benefit your farm or property.
 It also lets you and our office know if you have a need for the thing you are requesting or if there is something that would work better.
-We can’t help you get funding without the Conservation Plan.
+With the exception of some NRCS funded projects, we can’t help you get funding without the Conservation Plan.
 But once you have one we can start looking at funding sources for which you may be qualified.

 Why do I need a Nutrient Management Plan?